hellnoid/sugar-clone/README.md

 ![App Screenshot](https://snipboard.io/ND1daY.jpg)

-This page was created by Risab Kumar .
-This page has same functionality as Makeup Page .
-This page also divided into two pages like Face Brushes and Eyes brushes .
-If you want to buy face brush related products , simply click on that you will redirect to that page .
+Risab Kumar created this page.
+This page has the same functionality as the Makeup Page .
+This page is also divided into two pages Face Brushes and Eyes brushes.
+If you want to buy face brush-related products , simply click on that you will be redirected to that page.

-## Cart Page :-
+## Cart Page:-

 ![App Screenshot](https://snipboard.io/rj6zLQ.jpg)

-This is cart page created by Sahid jamal, In this page you can see all products that you added in you bag or cart , some suggestioin ,Delivery Information and Apply "Add coupon code(sahid30)to get off" too.
-Here , you can see your total cart product with total price .
-From here you increase quantity or you can remove the products .
+This is a cart page created by Sahid Jamal, On this page, you can see all the products that you added to you bag or cart, some suggestions, Delivery Information, and Apply the "Add coupon code(sahid30)to get off" too.
+Here, you can see your total cart product with the total price.
+From here you increase quantity or you can remove the products.

-## Payment Page :-
+## Payment Page:-

 ![App Screenshot](https://snipboard.io/siTwZ8.jpg)

-This payment section was created by Risab kumar.
-Here you can see various type of payment method .
+This payment section was created by Rishabh Kumar.
+Here you can see various types of payment methods.

 # Create JSON Server
 ```